pipelinecd/pipeline/README.md

 State of the project
 --------------------
 This project is currently in a very early state of development.
-Being developed in my free-time and every friday at work, the friday being sponsored by my employer [Tricode](http://www.tricode.nl)
+[Tricode](http://www.tricode.nl) Sponsors developer-time and resources

 Building Pipeline
 --------------